dangalansky/Outbreak/README.md

 # Turtle-Fling
 My version of the popular breakout game.

-Fairly basic in operation, expecially regarding the physics involved.
+Fairly basic in operation, especially regarding the physics involved.
 In my version, a turtle is bounced into a brick wall.
 For every brick smashed, a point is earned.
 Once the bricks are gone, another level is achieved.
 With each level, 8 more bricks are added and the speed of the turtle is increased.
 If the turtle passes the paddle, the game is over.
-At this point, the user is given the option to restart the game or quit.
-The last level involves 128 bricks and once this is beaten, the game is over.
+At this point, the player is given the option to restart the game or quit.
+The last level involves 128 bricks and once this is beaten, the game is won.
 Lastly, the highscore is stored in a .txt file.
-If the player acheives a higher score, that is re-written with the new score. <br>
+If the player achieves a higher score, that is re-written with the new score. <br>

 Regarding the graphic game design, all background design was completed in Adobe illustrator by yours truly.
-I have included a zip file for the draconian typewriter font which is required for proepr functionality regarding score and level counts.
-Otherwise, as always, feel free to steal or destory at will.
+I have included a .zip file for the draconian typewriter font which is required for proper functionality regarding score and level counts.
+Otherwise, as always, feel free to steal or destroy my art at will.